veggiedefender/steamlog/README.md

 ```

 `reset.sh` drops and creates a database called `steamlog`, adds sample users, adds all (known) Steam games,
 then starts the logger.
-To run the logger without restarting, run `python start_logger.py`.
+To run the logger without resetting, run `python start_logger.py`.

 ## Running the server
 Create a secret key (used for signing cookies) and put it in `config.py`.
 I don't recommend using an actual